“PR writing is so horribly consistent — or consistently horrible — that agencies even have a template for it.”

 Contact me to discuss piggybacking.

-The folks at Wylie Communications have been enjoying presenting writing workshops for:
+The folks at Wylie Communications have been enjoying presenting a writing workshop for Merck.

 Find out when I’m coming to your neighborhood, learn when you can sign up for one of my programs and otherwise keep up with my calendar.